Skip to main content

 5301.104 Applicability

-The DAFFARS applies to all DAF acquisitions as they are defined in part 2 of the FAR, except where expressly excluded.
+The DAFFARS applies to all DAF acquisitions as defined in part 2 of the FAR, except where expressly excluded.

 5301.105-1 Publication and Code Arrangement